mathieucans/shortcut-aerobic/README.md

 Open with your IDE the directory of the langage you choose.
 ![⚠️ Open the right folder](setup.png)

-Start with koan basic an let yourself be guided.
+Start with koan basic and let yourself be guided.
 Gradually, make the tests pass to green.

 Have fun!